Skip to main content

 regexFully supported

-rexmode=sed, offset_field, and non-default max_match are unsupported
+rexmode=sed, offset_field, and non-default max_match not supported

 setfieldsFully supported